Kevin Holden: Speedway career

-Kevin was an integral part of the Exeter Falcons team that won the league during the 1974 British League season, scoring a season average of 7.26.
+Holden was an integral part of the Exeter Falcons team that won the league during the 1974 British League season, scoring a season average of 7.26.
 In April he finished fourth behind Ivan Mauger, Barry Briggs and Phil Herne in a world championship round at Exeter.
 After an 11-point haul at Wimbledon he reached the semi-final stage of the British Championship where he disappointingly failed to reach the final after scoring 4 points at Sheffield.
 However, his victory in the Express and Echo Championship at Exeter in May was undoubtedly the highpoint of his career.
 With a 14-point score Holden took victory over world class opponents Malcolm Simmons (13), John Boulger (13), Phil Crump (11) and Ole Olsen (10).
 This win secured him an England first team place scoring 1 point (from 1 ride) in his debut against Sweden at King's Lynn, he took a paid maximum (6+3 from 3 rides) against Poland at Exeter and top scored with 15+2 (6 rides), whilst partnering Peter Collins, against the USSR at Wolverhampton.
 Despite being knocked out of the league cup competition by Ipswich, Exeter went onto win the league title.

 A tour to Australia finally came to fruition during the winter of 1974–5.
-Joining Chris Morton, Nigel Boocock, Reg Wilson, Doug Wyer, Jim MacMillan and Eric Broadbelt, Kevin's tour was not a great success scoring 0, 4+2, 0, 0, 7+1, 2+1 and 1 points across the seven test matches against the Aussies.
+Joining Chris Morton, Nigel Boocock, Reg Wilson, Doug Wyer, Jim MacMillan and Eric Broadbelt, Holden's tour was not a great success scoring 0, 4+2, 0, 0, 7+1, 2+1 and 1 points across the seven test matches against the Aussies.
 He fared little better in solo events.
 Although he classed the trip as valuable, the poor performance was, in part, down to being so homesick.

 The 1975 season was a mixed-bag and despite securing his place as the third heat leader at Exeter (alongside Mauger and Autrey) with a final average of 7.51 his season was cut-short with a broken leg sustained at Cradley in August.

 Holden was anxious to move away from Exeter however the great support that he received from the Falcons fans during his injury saw him return to the County Ground in 1976.
-Again a British Final place eluded him however, his great individual successes of the season was qualifying for the Marlboro Southern Riders Final at Reading, finishing 6th in the Westernopolis at Exeter with 8 points and reaching the Daily Mirror Grand Prix final at White City.
-En route to this major final Kevin finished 2nd to Malcolm Simmons with 12.5 points at Poole and did well in qualifying rounds at Exeter (11), Coventry (8) and Newport (11).
-Up against the best riders in the world Kevin scored a creditable 5 points in the final.
+Again, a British Final place eluded him however, his great individual successes of the season was qualifying for the Marlboro Southern Riders Final at Reading, finishing sixth in the Westernopolis at Exeter with 8 points and reaching the Daily Mirror Grand Prix final at White City.
+En route to this major final, Holden finished second to Malcolm Simmons with 12.5 points at Poole and did well in qualifying rounds at Exeter (11), Coventry (8) and Newport (11).
+Up against the best riders in the world Kevin scored a creditable five points in the final.
 His club season ended with a 6.45 average, the team finished third in the title race.